 By treating everyone involved with respect, Collaborative Practice enables participants to solve disputes in a way that preserves their dignity and avoids the stress of litigation.

 Collaborative Practice involves a different procedure to solving issues through the courts system.
 At the outset, all parties sign a Participation Agreement, wherein everyone agrees to behave in a respectful manner to each other and provide the relevant information needed to create a fair agreement at the end.
 You and your lawyers will communicate with each other in face-to-face meetings, telephone conferences, and written correspondence.
 There will be four way-meetings in which everyone can share their views, concerns and important information in order to reach an agreement.
 Once an agreement is made, it can be made into a legal order by a judge.

 There are many benefits to engaging in Collaborative Practice, rather than resorting to courts or mediation.
 The process of Collaborative Practice ensures that all parties have the support they need.
 In addition to lawyers, other professionals may be engaged to look after the needs of both parties and ensure the best possible outcome for all involved.
-These may include child consultants, accountants, psychologists, or coaches.
+These may include child consultants, financial advisers, accountants, psychologists, or coaches.